sebdehne/dehnes.com/content/post/2020-04-03-password_management_yubikey_pgp_git.md

 using the new key set.
 But be aware of the nature of git, which still has the files using the old keys in its history.
 You should get rid of that history when you rotate your keys.

-Once you have setup your PGP keys and stored a backup of your keys in a secure offline place, you can continue setting this up on your clients:
+Once you have setup your PGP keys on your YuBiKey and stored also a backup of them in a secure offline place, you can continue setting this up on your clients:

 ## Windows + setting up the git repository
 Install the  following: